-- 1) The company plans to continue its desktop modelling and detailed geological evaluation of the past exploration completed on the project.
-The new targets that have been developed will require additional modelling and onsite follow up. - 2) In June 2022, the company announced (See Press Release dated June 24th, 2022) the discovery that certain mineral concessions concerning its Tepal Project had been illegally and fraudulently transferred to a third party without the Company's knowledge or consent.
-The Company immediately launched a court challenge to the illegal transfer. - 3) On February 15, 2024, the company received the favourable ruling of the Mexican Court, dated February 13, 2024, to restore its rightful ownership to the mining concessions forming part of the Tepal Project.
-In its judgement, the Court notably confirmed the nullity of the transfer of the concessions, ordered the cancellation of such transfer title and recognized Geologix Explorations Mexico, S.V de C.A, a subsidiary of the Company, as legitimate and the rightful owner of the concessions. - 4) The company plans a surface exploration program consisting of detailed mapping, geochemistry, and core re-logging in the future. - 5) The company will compile and integrate these surface works into an updated geologic model.
+1) The company plans to continue its desktop modelling and detailed geological evaluation of the past exploration completed on the project.
+The new targets that have been developed will require additional modelling and onsite follow up.

+- 2) In June 2022, the company announced (See Press Release dated June 24th, 2022) the discovery that certain mineral concessions concerning its Tepal Project had been illegally and fraudulently transferred to a third party without the Company's knowledge or consent.
+The Company immediately launched a court challenge to the illegal transfer. - 3) On February 13, 2024, the Company received the favourable ruling of the Mexican Court to restore its rightful ownership to the mining concessions forming part of the Tepal Project.
+In its judgement, the Court notably confirmed the nullity of the transfer of the concessions, ordered the cancellation of such transfer title and recognized Geologix Explorations Mexico, S.V de C.A, a subsidiary of the Company, as legitimate and the rightful owner of the concessions. - 4) The Company plans a surface exploration program consisting of detailed mapping, geochemistry, and core re-logging in the future.
+The Company will compile and integrate these surface works into an updated geologic model. - 5) The Company plans to complete a drill program over target areas developed from the computergenerated work done in 2020-2023. - 6) The Company plans to complete a new mineral resource report in 2024. - 7) The Company plans to complete a new Preliminary Economic Assessment ("PEA").